 It’s February 2022 and its been a long lonely road, as they say.
 Covid-19 has sent our world reeling.
 For me, the last two years has provided an opportunity to return, for a while, to my profession as a lecturer working online at a local university.
-Three vaccines later and a lot of time sitting in a virtual classroom, I am again ready to view the world in my own unique way and I hope you will take the time to join me on my travels both at home and away.
+Three vaccines later and a lot of time sitting in a virtual classroom, I am again ready to view the world in my own old dame way and I hope you will take the time to join me on my travels both at home and away: old dame or not.
+There will be tips about travelling alone, as an old dame, and travel destinations as a grandma, health and wellness, history and archetecture and budget travel (my favourite).
+So there’s lots to talk about.

 There’s no time like the ambiguous present